Loading

 Last date to release unused rooms without increasing shortfall exposure.

-If a couple is not ready to upload yet, the next best move is usually a teardown: one realistic document, one clear risk, one practical next step.
+If a couple is not ready to upload yet, a teardown can still help: one realistic document, one recognizable risk, one practical next step.